danielbodnar/awesome-stars/README.md

 ## chrome-extension

+- [RetireJS/retire.js](https://github.com/RetireJS/retire.js) - scanner detecting the use of JavaScript libraries with known vulnerabilities.
+Can also generate an SBOM of the libraries it finds.
+- [fregante/browser-extension-template](https://github.com/fregante/browser-extension-template) - 📕 Barebones boilerplate with Parcel 2, options handler and auto-publishing
+- [notlmn/copy-as-markdown](https://github.com/notlmn/copy-as-markdown) - 🖱 Browser extension to copy hyperlinks, images, and selected text as Markdown with GFM support
 - [betterRunner/context-note](https://github.com/betterRunner/context-note) - A note-taking chrome extension: taking notes on the web with their context.
 - [ryanmcdermott/starmark](https://github.com/ryanmcdermott/starmark) - :octocat: Turn your GitHub stars into Chrome bookmarks
 - [zenghongtu/Remu](https://github.com/zenghongtu/Remu) - 💥Chrome Extension for GitHub that view stars / star history / organizing starred repository